 Now that we know the benefits of our most beloved dessert ingredients, let’s talk about how, where, and when to enjoy them while doing right by your body.

 Sugar: The Root Of All Sweets

 Sugar, the ingredient that makes our desserts so delicious, can have big consequences for the body.
-The sugar in our sweet treats can easily undo the positive benefits of chocolate, vanilla, and other flavors, leading to an increased risk of heart disease, even if you are a healthy weight.
-Eating too much sugar can also lead to type 2 diabetes, a lifelong disease that affects 1 in 10 adults.
+The sugar in our sweet treats can easily undo the positive benefits of chocolate, vanilla, and other flavors.
+This can lead to an increased risk of heart disease, even if you are a healthy weight.
+Eating too much sugar can also accelerate type 2 diabetes, a lifelong disease that affects 1 in 10 adults.